fkarg/fkarg.github.io/_posts/topics.md

 - What would be awesome: a friendly (!) discussion (not of opposing ideas, but rather ... huh) between Jordan Peterson and Mark Manson, as they seem to have similar ideas for a lot of topics.
+- the 1-Book-Unit of ideas.
+If an idea has enough depth, a book could be written about it.
+And probably should.
+Anything less and you haven't understood it in its full depth - and if you did, you will be able to write a book about it.
+Only then are you an 'authority' on this subject, or an author.
+- Gratitude.
+How far does it reach? only to those directly effecting you, or also for the egypts to have lived some centuries ago and having built awesome things we now can look at?
+Is that something to be grateful to them for?
+  Since, they do not exist anymore and they would have done that already / will not change their behaviour anymore even with my gratitude.